How to Export Apple Notes on an iPhone or Mac

 Apple currently lets you open a note in Pages, export a note as PDF, and export a note as Markdown from the Notes app.

-Apple currently lets you export a note as PDF or Markdown from Notes on Mac, which is better than older Mac-only PDF-only workflows but still manual note by note.
+Apple currently lets you export a note as PDF or Markdown from Notes on Mac.
+Better than the old PDF-only Mac workflow, but still manual note by note.

 Sharing one note, saving one document, sending a quick draft, or keeping a one-off copy outside of Notes.